-If you’re still searching around for New Year’s Resolutions ideas and you’re a reader, you’ve come to the right place!
-Now, I’m not usually one to make resolutions because I’m not at all interested in actually following through.
-However, I came across this post by a fellow group of book bloggers and I loved their idea for bookish resolutions.
-I’m won’t be adopting all of these, but I might focus on a few of them throughout the year.
+If you’re a reader and you’re still searching around for book related New Year’s Resolutions, you’e come to the right place!
+I’m not usually one to make resolutions because I’m usually horrible at following through.
+However, I saw an idea for bookish resolutions and thought I might have a shot.
+I may not adopt all of these, but I’m hoping to focus on a few throughout the year.

-What other book related New Year’s Resolutions would you add to my list?
+What other bookish New Year’s resolutions would you add to my list?